waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

 **2.5.1 Change /etc/rc.local (for Maximum IO Size & Network Queue)**

 Setup Linux Maximum I/O size to 1024k match to ASM AU size (ASM only ).
-We change the ASM default AU size from 1MB .
-So we need to do this setting in Linux environment.
+We change the ASM default AU size from **1MB** .
+We must change this setting in the Linux environment.

 .. note:: when you doing system kernel or some system parameter modification , please backup first .
 And also using “root” user to modify them .